Commodities Frequently Asked Questions

 A: Knowing what type of order to use in a given situation is a matter of tactics, not strategy.
 First of all, not every exchange accepts every type of order, so the first thing you need to know is what your choices are.

 A clear understanding of what you hope to accomplish with the order is also necessary.
-Finally, you must understand how to place each order relative to the current market price and how the floor broker will handle it.
+Finally, you must understand how to place each order relative to the current market price.
 For example, stop orders are frequently used to close out positions that have moved against you.
-That's why buy stops are placed below and sell stops are placed above the current market.
+That's why sell stops are placed below and buy stops are placed above the current market.

 There are many types of order that can help you execute your strategy with more finesse.
 Please view order entry.